-A 28.89 line-km 2022 Induced Polarization ground geophysical survey completed along the Percival trend covered 8 of the 15 identified biogeochemical anomalies mentioned above.
+A 28.89 line-km Induced Polarization ground geophysical survey completed along the Percival trend covered 8 of the 15 identified biogeochemical anomalies mentioned above.
 The survey identified discrete resistivity anomalies within a highly chargeable package of rocks.
 The resistivity anomalies fingerprint the sulphide-rich silica breccia gold-bearing bodies at Percival.

 Targeting at Percival has significantly advanced recently with the completion of the Induced Polarization ground geophysical survey as well as a biogeochemical survey covering 6.5km of the Percival trend.
 The higher-grade Percival mineralization is sub-parallel to magnetic stratigraphic units that define a steeply plunging fold geometry.
 Targeting indicates there is the potential to extend high-grade mineralization down plunge from historical intercepts and in the newly identified parallel fold hinge 500m to the east of the known mineralization.
 A single historical drill hole intersected this parallel fold hinge and ended in 12m of alteration and mineralization similar to the halo observed around the Percival gold mineralization.
-The Company commenced an initial 6,500m drilling program at Percival in June 2022.
+The Company commenced an initial drilling program in late Q2 2022 at Percival.
+Three holes targeted the parallel hinge 500m to the east of Percival proper for a total of 2,052m.
+A further four holes were completed to test extensions of the historical gold mineralization at Percival proper for a total of 2,166m with one hole in process, which was completed in October 2022.